What Is Carotid Stenosis?

 The most common cause of carotid artery narrowing is a buildup of plaque in the arteries due to multiple risk factors such as smoking, high cholesterol, high blood pressure, family history and diabetes.
 This is the same disease that affects the vessels in the heart and can result in heart attacks and in leg vessels resulting in poor blood flow.
 Carotid stenosis is also known as carotid disease and carotid atherosclerosis.

-The cerebrovascular neurosurgeons at Baylor College of Medicine and Baylor St. Luke’s Medical Center in Houston, Texas, specialize in the diagnosis and treatment of carotid disease in and outside the brain.
+The cerebrovascular neurosurgeons at Baylor Medicine and Baylor St. Luke’s Medical Center in Houston, Texas, specialize in the diagnosis and treatment of carotid disease in and outside the brain.
 Each patient is different and our doctors provide expertise managing this disorder.
-If you have questions or want to make an appointment, call (713) 798-4696.

 The buildup of plaque in the walls of the blood vessel happens slowly over time and may be silent for many years.
 Often people with carotid artery disease, even with severe narrowing, experience no symptoms.
 The narrowing is found on a routine physical or an ophthalmological examination.
 Other times, the narrowing in the carotid can lead to an acute ischemic stroke, which is an emergency and can lead to permanent brain damage.
 Common symptoms of carotid atherosclerotic disease include: